Constant Payoff Property in Zero-Sum Stochastic Games with a Finite Horizon: Introduction

-Regarding finite stochastic games, the conjecture holds due to the existence of a uniform value \cite{MN81}.
-However, the strategies built in \cite{MN81} are notably complex.
-This complexity has led subsequent research to explore whether the conjecture remains valid for Markovian strategies, which depend only on the stage and current state.
-The property has been established for absorbing games \cite{SV20,OB22}, and for stochastic games with discounted payoffs \cite{OBZ18}.
-This paper adds to this body of work by demonstrating that the constant payoff property also holds for $n$-stage stochastic games.
+This paper adds to this body of work by demonstrating that in general stochastic games, the aforementioned property holds for $n$-stage payoffs too: for any $\varepsilon > 0$ and sufficiently large $n$, there exists a pair of $\varepsilon$-optimal Markovian strategies in the $n$-stage game that satisfies the constant payoff property.
 The proof uses a class of Markovian strategies, called \textit{adapted strategies}, similar to the asymptotically optimal strategies considered in \cite{Z18g}.
 At each stage $m$, these strategies play optimally in a discounted game with a discount factor of $\frac{1}{n-m+1}$.
 This discount factor reflects the importance of stage $m$ relative to the remaining stages of the game.
 We consider a variation where the discount factor is piecewise constant, updated only at regular intervals.
 We prove that these adapted strategies are asymptotically optimal in the $n$-stage game and satisfy the constant payoff property.
-To establish their asymptotical optimality, we employ the same operator-based approach used in \cite{Z18g}.
-That technique is also reminiscent of an argument by Neyman, that used the operator approach to prove that if $(v_\lambda)$ has bounded variation, then $(v_n)$ converges (see \cite[Theorem C.8, p.177]{sorin02b} and \cite[Theorem 4, p.401]{NS03b}). \\ To prove the constant payoff property, we leverage the fact that by construction, adapted strategies behave locally as optimal strategies in the corresponding discounted game.
-Utilizing results from \cite{OBZ18}, we conclude that for these strategies, the payoff is constant within blocks, from which the constant payoff property follows.
+To establish their asymptotic optimality, we employ the same operator-based approach used in \cite{Z18g}.
+That technique is also reminiscent of an argument by Neyman, that used the operator approach to prove that if $(v_\lambda)$ has bounded variation, then $(v_n)$ converges (see \cite[Theorem C.8, p.177]{sorin02b} and \cite[Theorem 4, p.401]{NS03b}). \\ To establish the constant payoff property, we rely on the fact that, by construction, adapted strategies behave locally as optimal strategies in the corresponding discounted game.
+Using results from \cite{OBZ18}, we deduce that these strategies yield a constant payoff within each block, thereby proving the constant payoff property.
+The main challenge lies in determining an appropriate block size.
+Specifically, the block size must be sufficiently large for the results of \cite{OBZ18} to hold.
+However, if the block size is too large, the strategy may fail to update the discount factor frequently enough, potentially leading to suboptimal outcomes.
+Our proof technique is largely independent of \cite{SV20, OB22}, which heavily relied on the specific structure of optimal strategies in absorbing games.